indraniel/md-note-templates/README.md

 # md-note-tools

-CSS and JavaScript templates to use for rendering my markdown-based notes
+These are homebrewed templates and scripts I use for rendering my markdown-based notes.
+They aren't really considered to be production quality.

 The `js/highlight.pack.js` and `css/github-highlight.css` code was custom rendered from [highlightjs.org][1].